thoughtworks-jumpstart/guides/docs/frontend-web-development/react-jsx.md

 }
 ```

-You might probably realise that the App function is returning an HTML like code.
-Instead of having the class "class", it becomes "className".
+You might probably realise that the App function is returning HTML-like code.
+Instead of having the class _class_, we use the attribute _className_.

-This syntax is called a JavaScript XML(JSX).
-JSX is possible because of babel helping to translate the JSX syntax into javascript.
+This syntax is called JavaScript XML(JSX).
+We are able to use JSX because Babel helps to translate the JSX syntax into javascript.

-Using JSX, attribute typically available becomes camelCase, and some have a slight change in name.
-Example class to className.
+When using JSX, attributes that are typically available to us in HTML changes to _camelCase_, and some have slight changes in name.
+A good example would be how the _class_ attribute has changed to _className_.

-Later we can see how we can create custom props that can be passed in as an attribute, for now, notice the difference.
+Later, we shall also see how we can create custom props that can be passed in as an attribute.
+For now, just make sure to notice the difference.

 ## Adding logic to customise the behaviour

-In JSX, we can use the full power of javascript.
+In JSX, we can utilise the full power of JavaScript.
 Let's consider the following code.

 ```javascript
 import React from "react";